 - open the Keychain Access app (Applications > Utilities > Keychain Access).

 - Double Click “DigiCert High Assurance EV root CA”.

 - Change “When using this certificate” from “Use System Defaults” to “Never Trust”.

 - And, when your Mac is on, follow the same steps to change “When using this certificate” back to “Use System Defaults”.

 - From the top menu, click Go > Go to Folder and enter the following:

 - Click Go.

 - Delete these files: “crlcache.db” and “ocspcache.db”.
 You may have to enter your admin password.

 - And then restart your Mac.

-If everything above fails you could contact Apple.
+If everything above fails and the issue persists, you could contact Apple.